 Initiate Profiling Based On Current Configuration

-For manual profiling tasks, you can quickly fill in the configuration based on this profiling task and initiate a new profiling.
-If the task is in progress, it cannot be initiated again.
+For manual profiling tasks, you can prefill the configuration from this task and start a new profiling.
+Tasks that are in progress cannot be initiated again.